1211ciel/node/words.md

 That's exactly the phrase I was looking for myself.

 philosopher 哲学家
+a great natural philosopher,a great natural philosopher,a great natural philosopher,a great natural philosopher,a great natural philosopher a great natural philosopher,a great natural philosopher,a great natural philosopher,a great natural philosopher,a great natural philosopher a great natural philosopher,a great natural philosopher,a great natural philosopher,a great natural philosopher,a great natural philosopher a great natural philosopher,a great natural philosopher,a great natural philosopher,a great natural philosopher,a great natural philosopher

 philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher